StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 <br/>

-Now, their are only 16 provinces, covering every Canadian province.
+Now there are only 16 provinces in this dataframe, covering every Canadian province.
 However, I only want to focus on the most populated provinces (many territories have extremely small populations).
-Therefore, I will focus on the 8 largest provinces, which will be subsetted below.
+Therefore, I will focus on the 8 largest Canadian provinces, which will be subsetted below.

 ``` r
 # List of Provinces.